 Check out the Path for ADSync installation.
 By default, the path is C:\Program Files\Microsoft Azure AD Sync\Bin\ADSync.
 But cross-check the path in your machine before running the cmdlet.

-Step-4: Now try running the below PowerShell cmdlet again,
+4. Now try running the below PowerShell cmdlet again,

 PS C:\WINDOWS\system32> Start-ADSyncSyncCycle -PolicyType Delta

-You may like to follow the below tutorials
+You may like to follow the tutorials below

 - The specified module ‘ADSync’ was not loaded because no valid module file was found in any module directory error